drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-06-the-bug!.md

 ```

 First I create a helper method extension to find the first two indices of the _ character.
 This is used by the createPostcard function to pull out the lead text from the post.
 Then that text and the rest of the elements are created, and we append the postcard element to the blog.
 Now this works, but there is a problem here.
 We have a race condition because the calls to fetch resolve asynchronously.
-So that means that the posts may return out of order, and we will have an messy list of posts.
+So that means that the posts may return out of order, and we will have a messy list of posts.
 Well, you could call it a feature, like a way to ensure dynamic content - very SEO of us...
 But I call it a bug, and we need to fix it!
 You may have noticed it if you viewed the blog earlier this week.

 The fix is pretty easy, there are many ways to handle this, but I chose to put all the post elements in an array, add a custom attribute with their index, then sort the array on that attribute before appending the posts, this works.
 We can't just use the index and put it into the array because in Javascript if you insert something into a certain index in an array, it will affect the length of that array.
 So we need a different way to handle this: